 ENCARSIA-1K - 1,000 Parasite Eggs on Hanging Cards

 ENCARSIA-10K - 1,000 Parasite Eggs on Hanging Cards

 Release Rates: 1-5 Encarsia per infested plant, weekly or biweekly, at least 5 times.

 Encarsia formosa are tiny flying insect that parasitizes whiteflies.
 Adults are very small black insects about 1/20 inch long.
 They do not bite or sting and go virtually unnoticed.
 Encarsia Larva develop inside the immature whitefly scale, which darken and turn black.

 Use as Biological Control:

-If necessary, the Encarsia pupae can be held for up to 2 weeks at 5°-10°C (40°-50°F), however the percentage of emergence will decrease with time.
+If necessary, the Encarsia can be stored for up to 2 weeks at 40°-50°F, however immediate release is best.